smith-chris/vitamins/readme.md

-# Vitamins
+## Vitamins

-Simple and clean visualization of 'vitamins' for Vitamin London.
+Simple and clean visualization of 'vitamins' interview test for Vitamin London.

+## The assignment

+You can find pdf [here](https://github.com/smith-chris/vitamins/blob/master/vitamin-puzzle.pdf).

 ## Installation